stellar-stack/voyage/README.md

+* read the comments in the visiting files.
 visit:
-* do read the comments in the visiting files.

 1. foot/views.py
 2. foot/urls.py